kevinconway/Modelo.js/doc/event.rst

 Exports
 -------

-This module exports a single modelo objects that can be used as is, extended directly, or mixed into other modelo objects.
+This module exports a single Modelo objects that can be used as is, extended directly, or mixed into other Modelo objects.
 In a Node.js or AMD environment the object can simply be required::

     var Event = require('event');